kr55/azure-elastic-jobs-manager-docs/docs/features/manage-target.md

 4. **Click OK to Add the New Target**
    - Confirm your choices and add the target to the target group.

-## Closing Interface
-Click on “Cancel” or close the window to exit without adding a new target.